-While not all projects on Kickstarter reach fruition, a little under 30% of launched projects have raised enough money for the project creators to fund their publishing projects.
+Not all projects on Kickstarter reach their funding goal.
+But a little under 30% of launched projects have raised enough money for the project creators to fund their publishing projects.
 That is not a bad ratio of success.

 However, the breakdown of launched projects by category shows that publishing is a wide field.